Universal Epic Universe: The Wizarding World of Harry Potter — Ministry of Magic

 The Ministry of Magic themed area is set in Paris during the 1920s, primarily drawing inspiration from the Fantastic Beasts prequel film series with scenes, characters, and creatures from the film franchise.
-The area's main attraction, Harry Potter and the Battle at the Ministry, is an elevator-themed dark ride that features a simulation of Floo Network fireplaces transporting park guests further forward in time to the British Ministry of Magic in 1990s London, as depicted in the Harry Potter film series.
+The area's main attraction, Harry Potter and the Battle at the Ministry, is an elevator-themed dark ride that features a simulation of Floo Network fireplaces that transport guests forward in time to the British Ministry of Magic in 1990s London, as depicted in the Harry Potter film series.
 The ride is set shortly after Voldemort's defeat in the final film, as Dolores Umbridge (played by Imelda Staunton) is put on trial and attempts to escape.
-Harry, Ron, Hermione and a house-elf named Higgledy join the chase to capture Umbridge, while guests riding on "omnidirectional lifts" are dodging Death Eaters and other creatures along the way.
+Harry Potter, Ron Weasley, Hermione Granger and a house-elf named Higgledy join the chase to capture Umbridge, while guests riding on "omnidirectional lifts" dodge Death Eaters and other creatures along the way.

-Early speculation surfaced that a stage show attraction based on Circus Arcanus, the name of a circus depicted in Fantastic Beasts: The Crimes of Grindelwald, as well as a dark ride were both under construction for Ministry of Magic.
-A marketing teaser on Twitter in late July 2024 indicated that further details about the themed land would be released on July 31, 2024.
-Additional promotional details were released as anticipated, confirming the earlier speculation.
-The stage show attraction was revealed as Le Cirque Arcanus, which is a full-scale theatre experience located in Place Cachée and features live performers, puppetry, and special effects.
-There are also a variety of shops, dining, and other experiences to match the wizarding theme.
+The second attraction in the Ministry of Magic themed area is a stage show based on Circus Arcanus, the name of a circus depicted in Fantastic Beasts: The Crimes of Grindelwald.
+Le Cirque Arcanus is a full-scale theatre experience located in Place Cachée and features live performers, puppetry, and special effects.
+English actor Eddie Redmayne reprises his role as Newt Scamander, a character from Fantastic Beasts, in newly filmed scenes for the stage show.

+The land also features a variety of shops, dining, and other experiences to match the wizarding theme.
 Wands sold at the park feature lights and haptic vibrations, and interact with items throughout the area.

 Eateries include Bar Moonshine, Café L'air De La Sirène, and Le Gobelet Noir.

-English actor Eddie Redmayne reprised his role as Newt Scamander, a character from Fantastic Beasts, in newly-filmed scenes that are featured throughout the Ministry of Magic area.
+The Ministry of Magic themed area is set to receive Epic Universe's first expansion as permits have been filed with scope of 150,000 square feet.
+The permits include the code Project 905, which is the code assigned to the Wizarding World of Harry Potter – Ministry of Magic at Epic Universe.